Quick Decision Guide

 What is Iris?

-Iris is Scale’s OCR capability that provides a flexible, modular pipeline for extracting text from documents.
-It offers:- 15+ OCR models: Tesseract, EasyOCR, PaddleOCR, Surya, GPT-4o, Gemini, and more
+Iris is Scale’s experimental OCR capability that provides a flexible, modular pipeline for extracting text from documents.
+It’s designed for teams with custom OCR needs who want complete control over the processing pipeline.
+Iris offers:- 15+ OCR models: Tesseract, EasyOCR, PaddleOCR, Surya, GPT-4o, Gemini, and specialized models

 - Complete pipeline control: Configure layout detection, OCR processing, and assembly separately